Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-\end{definition} Thus the map $G$ applied to measure $\mu$ simply computes the Gaussian with mean and covariance under $\mu.$ Notice that $G$ is the identity on Gaussians.
-Furthermore $G \circ G=G.$ We refer to this as a {\em projection} onto Gaussians because it corresponds to finding the closest point to given measure $\mu$, with respect to a Kullback-Leibler divergence\footnote{For details see the bibliography Subsection \ref{ssec:BSE}}:
+where $u \sim \mu$. $\blacksquare$ \end{definition} Thus the map $\op G$ applied to measure $\mu$ simply computes the Gaussian with mean and covariance calculated with respect to the, typically non-Gaussian, measure $\mu.$ Notice that $\op G$ is the identity on Gaussians.
+Furthermore $\op G \circ \op G=\op G.$ We refer to this as a {\em projection} onto Gaussians because it corresponds to finding the closest point to given measure $\mu$, with respect to a Kullback-Leibler divergence\footnote{For details see the bibliography Subsection \ref{ssec:BSE}.}:

-We now use mapping $G$ to find an approximation to the evolution \eqref{eq:DA} which generates measures which remain Gaussian; intuitively this will be a good approximation whilst the measures $\{\mu_n\}$ evolving under \eqref{eq:fm} remain close to Gaussian.
+We now use mapping $\op G$ to find an approximation to the evolution \eqref{eq:DA} which generates measures remaining Gaussian; intuitively this will be a good approximation whilst the measures $\{\mu_n\}$ evolving under \eqref{eq:fm} remain close to Gaussian.
 To this end we consider random variable $v_n \sim \mug_n$ where the probability measure $\mug_n$ evolves according to

 This may be decomposed as follows: